This article was updated on July 10, 2018.

 Consider allocating time each week or providing small grants to help employees develop their own projects.
 You could also consider offering working sabbaticals that let employees focus exclusively on a project for weeks or months after a specific length of service.
 Not only can this recharge your team's batteries, but it can often lead to innovation for your business and increased loyalty from the employee.

 5. Invest in Employee Well-Being

 One dimension of creating a purpose-driven workplace is looking for opportunities to invest in your employees' well-being.
 According to the ADP RI study, 42 percent of employees surveyed in the U.S. believe that employers will use technology to measure and impact their well-being.
 Businesses in the oil industry are developing electronic devices to monitor employee health and safety.
-For example, Texas oil and gas services contractor Baker Hughes has developed smart helmet technology to monitor the user's vital signs, according to the Evolution of Work.
+For example, Texas oil and gas services contractor Baker Hughes has developed smart helmet technology to monitor the user's vital signs, according to the ADP RI study.
 Across your own organization, there are numerous ways to focus on employee meaning and show you care about your employees' health, happiness and safety.